leejoonli/code-every-day/log.md

 ## Thoughts

 There was so much to write down but now that it's done, I just need to make a function to randomly choose three and display them on the screen.
-And then the hardes part will come, the CSS.
+And then the hardest part will come, the CSS.

+# Day 23 (2/24/2022)

+## Personal Project

+Created a shuffle function and random number generator function.

+## Thoughts

+Able to shuffle the "deck" and create a random number generator that uses a Set so the same card cannot be picked.
+Need to create a function to set a state variable with the picked cards and then map them onto the screen.